DEV Community

 Slack experienced a major incident on February 22 this year, during which time many users were unable to connect to Slack, including the author — which certainly made my role as Incident Commander more challenging!

-— — Laura Nolan, Senior Staff Engineer — via Slack Engineering Blog
+— Laura Nolan, Senior Staff Engineer, via Slack Engineering Blog

-The 2-22-22 incident at Slack is one of the cleanest documented examples of a metastable failure (a failure mode described in distributed systems research where a system settles into a stable degraded state from which it cannot recover without external intervention, even after the original trigger has passed) in production systems.
+The 2-22-22 incident at Slack is one of the cleanest documented examples of a metastable failure (a failure mode in distributed systems research where a system settles into a stable degraded state from which it cannot recover without external intervention, even after the original trigger has passed) in production systems.
 It did not require a bug.
 It did not require bad code.
 It required a Consul (a service discovery and service mesh tool used by Slack to maintain a dynamic registry of which servers are healthy and serving traffic) rollout to hit a tipping point during peak traffic, a faster-than-previous cache configuration manager to amplify the resulting churn, and a single inefficient database query to become a load-amplifying avalanche.
 Every component was working exactly as designed.
-The system, however, was not.
+The system was not.

 The Architecture: Caches, Consul, and Mcrib

-Slack's serving architecture routes requests through a web application layer that uses Memcached (a high-performance in-memory key-value cache used by Slack to store frequently accessed data and avoid repeated database queries) as its primary caching tier.
-A component called Mcrouter routes cache requests using consistent hashing (a routing algorithm that maps each cache key to a specific server using a hash ring, so cache lookups are predictable and cache warmth is preserved during small topology changes).
-A control plane called Mcrib watches Consul (the service discovery system that tracks which Memcached nodes are healthy) and updates Mcrouter's configuration whenever nodes appear or disappear from the service catalog.
+Slack's serving architecture uses Memcached (a high-performance in-memory key-value cache) as its primary caching tier.
+A component called Mcrib watches Consul and updates cache routing whenever nodes appear or disappear from the service catalog.
 When a Memcached node leaves the catalog — even temporarily, during a restart — Mcrib replaces it with a fresh, empty spare node.
 The new node's cache is cold.
-Requests that would have been cache hits on the old node now miss and hit the Vitess (Slack's horizontally sharded MySQL system) database instead.
-Under normal circumstances, this is fine: node restarts are infrequent, cache warm-up is fast, and the load spike is transient.
+Requests that would have been cache hits now miss and hit the Vitess database instead.
+Under normal circumstances this is fine: node restarts are infrequent, cache warm-up is fast, and the load spike is transient.
+The new Mcrib was faster and more efficient at detecting downed nodes and replacing them.
+That efficiency was precisely why the incident was so severe.

 Problem